microsoft/pxt-adafruit/docs/projects/wearable-neopixels/make.md

 ![Making a double stitch line](/static/cp/projects/wearable-neopixels/double-stitch-line.jpg)

 Sew to one piece of hardware, then back to the other.
 At the eyelets, loop around the hole about three times, then run a stitch in through the loops, then go through the eyelet one more time.
-It’s vital that there be a solid connection at the eyelets.
+It’s vital that there's solid connection at the eyelets.

 ![Sew three loops around the eyelets](/static/cp/projects/wearable-neopixels/three-loop-eyelet.jpg)